awsdocs/amazon-rekognition-developer-guide/doc_source/labels-detect-labels-image.md

 ------
 #### [ Python ]

    This example displays the labels that were detected in the input image\.
-Replace the values of `bucket` and `photo` with the names of the Amazon S3 bucket and image that you used in Step 2\.
+In the function `main`, replace the values of `bucket` and `photo` with the names of the Amazon S3 bucket and image that you used in Step 2\.

    ```
    #Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.